FRules/tefdnn/README.md

 # Now, we can also bring the gui to front to drag & drop images to it and test single images
 test -gui

-# If we're done and the results were good, we want to save it to the database.
-We only save the fully
+# If we're done and the results were good, we want to save it to the database
-# connected feedforward network, since autoencoder doesn't have good results yet
 save -nFF: "BusVsPkwNetwork"
 ```